Rename Your File

 There are a couple of ways to download a file from Pilot.
-Beside the file, there’s a download menu.
-The first option, labeled (Web) will use your Internet browser to download the file.
+Click the download button to see all options.

-The other options listed will use the latakoo Flight app to download the file.
+The rest of the options listed will use the latakoo Flight app to download the file.
 Besides downloading the default file (the file type that was uploaded), you will have the option to transcode the file to different codec and wrapper.
 The latakoo Flight app gives you the ability to change the file to suit your workflow.

 latakoo can extract files from a contents folder off of your camera.